T. D. Brodie-Mends: Chieftaincy

 He was made a divisional chief in his hometown Elmina.

 Personal life

 Brodie-Mends enjoyed reading and writing.
 He was a keen football enthusiast who supported the Cape Coast Venomous Vipers.
 He was an enthusiast of lawn tennis.
-He also enjoyed playing draught with the fishermen in Idan Guam, a fishing village in the Central Region.
+He also enjoyed playing draughts with the fishermen in Idan Guam, a fishing village in the Central Region.
 He was a Christian.

 Death

 Brodie-Mends died after a short illness on 19 January 2013 in Accra.